newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-license.md

 urlSlug: pharmacy-license
 name: Apply for Your Pharmacy Permit
 webflowName: "Pharmacy: Pharmacy Permit"
-summaryDescriptionMd: >
+summaryDescriptionMd: Your pharmacy business needs a permit in order to operate.
-  Your pharmacy business needs a permit in order to operate.
   The permit application process includes a site inspection.
-Once a permit is issued, your pharmacy must open within 90 days and notify the Board of Pharmacy in writing of the date the business opens.
+Once a permit is issued, your pharmacy must open within 90 days and notify the Board of Pharmacy in writing of the date the business opens..
 industryId: pharmacy
 callToActionText: Apply for My Pharmacy Permit
 callToActionLink: https://www.njconsumeraffairs.gov/phar/Applications/Pharmacy-Permit-Application.pdf